SenseiDeElite/chromium-policies.json/README.md

 > 🛡️ **Safe Browsing is disabled** in this configuration as it sends URLs to Google for evaluation, which is a privacy concern.
 To maintain protection against malicious sites, it is recommended to use [uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home) and DNS-level content blocking with filter lists such as [uAssets badware filter](https://github.com/uBlockOrigin/uAssets/blob/master/filters/badware.txt) and [URLhaus malware filter](https://gitlab.com/malware-filter/urlhaus-filter).

-> 🫆 **Fingerprinting notice:** Using this configuration may make you stand out more easily to fingerprinting – unless there are enough other users adopting it too.
-It can also trigger captchas and website protection systems more frequently.
+> 🫆 **Fingerprinting notice:** Using this configuration may make you stand out more easily to fingerprinting – unless there are enough users adopting it too.

 ---

 ### ⬇️ Installation

-First, download and make sure that you are in the same directory as `policies.json` – this file is required for all platforms.
+Download and make sure that you are in the same directory as [`policies.json`](https://github.com/SenseiDeElite/chromium-policies.json/blob/main/policies.json) – this file is required for all platforms.

 The setup script will prompt you to use [curl](https://github.com/curl/curl) to fetch it in case it's not already there.
+It should be available in all supported platforms by default.

 #### 🐧 Linux
-Run the interactive setup script:
+Run the interactive setup script with elevated privileges:
 ```bash
 run0 setup-linux.sh
 ```

+You can also try `sudo-rs`, `doas`, `pkexec`, `sudo` and `su` if `run0` isn't available.

 #### 🪟 Windows
 Run the interactive setup script from an Administrator PowerShell session: